pyscripter/Ssh-Pascal/README.md

 ## Documentation
 Currently the best (only) way to learn how to use the library is to study the demos and the source code.

+## Platform and FPC support
+Currently only Delphi (versions with generics) and Windows 32-bit and 64-bit are supported libssh2 is available on Linux, iOS, OSX, and other platforms.
+So the library could be extended to provide support for such platforms.
+Pull requests to provide compatibility with other platforms and/or FPC would be welcome.

 ## Limitations
 - scp does not work with Windows hosts (Sftp does though).